I. 1. What is a learning disability?

 These tests must be given and interpreted by either a certified learning disabilities specialist or by a licensed psychologist.
 The clinician will be looking for significant strengths and weaknesses in various processing areas.
 For example, auditory skills may be highly developed, but visual analytical skill may be impaired.
 Everyone has strengths and weaknesses, but students with learning disabilities experience marked or significant discrepancies between their cognitive and achievement profiles.
 In addition to specific testing, a summary of additional information such as birth and family history, developmental milestones and academic experience should also be included as part of a complete assessment.

 Congratulations on your good work as a Writing Fellow.
 One thing to remember is that you are not a diagnostician.
 As a Fellow, you most likely have a large repertoire of strategies and techniques, which will help any student with difficulties.
 Even experts in remediation agree that an eclectic approach which tries everything until something works is often the best strategy.
 Be creative and try to problem solve along with your client.
 What usually works best for her?
-Is she a visual or an auditory learner?
+Does she enjoy learning in a visual or an auditory manner better (what is her learning preference)?
 Would it be helpful to read aloud what has been written?
 Would color coding sentences help in the organization of paragraphs?
 Would talking aloud (stream of consciousness) help to develop some thesis ideas?
 Remember, good teaching for those with disabilities is good teaching for everyone!
 Please feel free to schedule a meeting with me for some more specific techniques.
 Most likely, you are not the only Fellow experiencing this frustration or lack of success, and it may be useful to schedule a group workshop where common problems can be discussed and mutually helpful strategies shared.

 An evaluation provides great insight into your learning strengths and weaknesses.
 You are right, the cost is expensive.
 Our website provides a few referrals with associated costs.
 Please note that some university-affiliated centers provide a sliding scale.
 You may check referral information on our website.